A Self-Adaptive Penalty Method for Integrating Prior Knowledge Constraints into Neural ODEs: Introduction

-This work presents a new approach to modelling constrained natural systems using Neural ODEs.
-We introduce a new self-adaptive penalty function and algorithm that adjusts the penalty parameters $\mu$ based on constraints violation (at each iteration).
 The proposed method applies stronger penalties to heavily violated constraints and weaker penalties to slightly violated ones, balancing the objective function minimisation with constraint satisfaction.
 By adapting $\mu$ over time, our approach is more robust and adaptable to possible changes in input data distribution.
 Our contributions are significant steps towards more effective and flexible modelling of constrained natural systems using Neural ODEs.

+To the best of our knowledge this is the first time a self-adaptive penalty function is proposed to incorporate prior knowledge constraints into a NN architecture, more specifically into a Neural ODE.

 This paper is organised as follows.
 Section \ref{sec:background} provides a brief introduction to Neural ODEs and penalty methods.
 Section \ref{sec:method} presents the new self-adaptive penalty function and Section \ref{sec:algo} outlines the self-adaptive penalty algorithm for Neural ODEs.
 Section \ref{sec:experiments} presents the results obtained for some numerical experiments.
 The conclusions and future work are presented in Section \ref{sec:conclusion}.
+Additionally, a detailed description of a dataset developed and introduced for the first time in this work is included in Appendix.